-Their numerous research facilities include the Computational Markets, Economics, and Game Theory Lab which studies a diverse array of topics, including neural image captioning and low-latency interaction on mobile devices.
+Their numerous research facilities include the Economics/Computation program which studies a diverse array of topics.
 Other centers include computational biology, computer architecture, security and systems among many others.

 Princeton was the first university to offer financial aid packages that do not include loans as part of the award.
 The average grant amount for 2014-2015 covered the full cost of the $45,000 tuition for approximately 60 percent of incoming freshmen.
 Princeton does not award grants on the basis of merit, but are committed to funding qualified students so that they have zero debt upon graduation.
 They use their own formula to calculate need, rather than the federal standard formula.

 Georgia Institute of Technology

 The Georgia Institute of Technology's School of Computer Science is housed in the College of Computing, which offers 18 different degree programs to more than 4,000 undergraduate and graduate students.
 The degree offerings include a basic computer science degree, but students can also specialize in more focussed disciplines, like bio-informatics, computational media and/or human-computer interaction.